- About us

 See how Australia sees its relationship with Pakistan in the Asian Century

-This Advice was last issued on Tuesday, 05 November 2013.
-It contains new information under Safety and security: Civil unrest/political tensions (possible heightened tensions during Islamic holy month of Muharram).
+This Advice was last issued on Tuesday, 04 March 2014.
+It contains new information in the Summary (on 3 March 2014 extremists attacked a District Court House in F-8 Islamabad killing 13 and wounding 34).
 We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the very high threat of terrorist attack, kidnapping, sectarian violence and the unpredictable security situation.

 Further information is in the travel advice for Pakistan and our travel bulletin available at www.smartraveller.gov.au.